evgenyneu/evgenii.com/app/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 1. Waits for application to be idle: `waitForIdleSync()`.
 1. Enters text "Jake" into the input: `sendStringSync("Jake")`.

 If you are wondering why we need so much code and call `runOnMainSync`, `waitForIdleSync` methods you are not alone.
 I don't have a slightest idea.
-That's the code Google suggests using for entering text into text inputs from the tests.

 The full `testGreet` method will be: